 Methodology overview

-How the Tilt Score is built, what it measures, what it doesn’t, and how the methodology evolves.
+How the Tilt Map is built, what it measures, what it doesn’t, and how the methodology evolves.

 It is not a valuation.
 It is not a prediction of closing price.
 It does not tell anyone what to pay or whether to buy.
 It tells a buyer what their starting position should look like given what the public records say about the seller and the market.